buniumasta/meme_genarator/README.md

-### Modules
-#### Quote Engine
+### Quote Engine Module

-The Quote Engine module is responsible for ingesting many types of files that contain quotes: body and author.
+The Quote Engine module is responsible for ingesting many types of files that contain quotes and store them in quote_model objects.

 #### Ingestors
 An abstract base class, IngestorInterface defines two methods: